KarlMarkusVahe/money_management/README.md

 Once you have installed Node.js, follow these steps:

 1. Fork and clone this repository to your local machine.
 1. Open the root directory of the project in terminal.
-1. Copy the .env.sample file to .env by executing `cp .env.sample .env` and change the values to your liking.
 1. Run `npm install` to install all the necessary dependencies for the project.
-1. Run `npm start` to start the server on port 3000 (or whatever port you have specified in the .env file).
+1. Run `npm start` to start the server on port 3000.
 1. Navigate to [http://localhost:3000/docs](http://localhost:3000/docs) to see the API documentation.

-## Usage

-You must create your front end app in public/index.html file.
-Your front end app will be using the API in index.js as its backend.
-You can use for example Vue in CDN mode for front end.
-When needed, create new endpoints in index.js for your front end app.
-Do not forget to document them in the [swagger.yaml](swagger.yaml) file.
-An excellent way to generate content to swagger.yaml is to use Apicurio Studio (https://studio.apicur.io/).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments